A new method for identifying what Cupid's invisible hand is doing. Is it spreading color blindness while turning us more "picky'' about spousal education?: IDENTIFYING AGGREGATE MARITAL PREFERENCES

-In this section, I generalize the NM transformation method for the case where individuals sort along two dimensions.
-The generalized Naszodi--Mendonca (GNM) method works under the assumption that sorting along the two dimensions is sequential: each individual is assumed to sort along the same dimension first and than along the other dimension.
+In this section, we generalize the NM-method for the case where individuals sort along two traits (that are assumed to be neither perfect complementers, nor perfect substitutes).
+The generalized NM-method, the GNM-method,\footnote{The GNM method is implemented in Stata, Matlab and R. It can be downloaded from [link to Mendeley] \url{}.} works under the assumption that sorting along the two dimensions is sequential: each individual is assumed to sort along the same dimension first and then along the other dimension.
+In other words, individuals are assumed to have lexicographic preferences over the assorted traits.

-To be consistent with the empirical part of this paper, let us call one of the dimensions race (with possible values $B$ and $W$), and the other dimension education (with possible values $L$, $M$ and $H$).
-In principle, these dimensions can be many other pairs of traits as well.
+To be consistent with the empirical part of this paper, let us call one of the traits race (taking the dichotomous nominal values $W$, or $B$), while we refer to the other assorted trait as education (taking the ordered values $L$, $M$, or $H$).

-Let us denote the time at which marital preferences over partners' race is measured by $t_r$.
-Analogously, $t_a$ denotes the time when availability is observed, and $t_e$ denotes the time when preferences over partners' education level is measured.
-We observe the matching outcome at $t_r$, $t_a$, and $t_e$ by observing $K_{t_r}$, $K_{t_a}$, and $K_{t_e}$ in the form given by Table \ref{tab:CT}.
+Let us denote by $t_r$ the year at which marital preferences over partners' \textit{race} is measured.
+Similarly, we denote by $t_e$ the year when preferences over partners' \textit{education} level is measured, and we denote by $t_a$ the year when \textit{availability} is measured.
+We observe the matching outcomes at $t_r$, $t_e$, and $t_a$ by observing the 2n-by-2m tables $K_r$, $K_e$, and $K_a$, respectively.
+These tables are of the form of Table \ref{tab:CT} and represent the joint traits distributions of husbands and wives.